monfera/farris/README.md

 ## Bublé

 [Bublé](https://gitlab.com/Rich-Harris/buble) is a blazing fast, batteries-included ES2015 compiler.
-Used to bundle your ES2015 files instead of Bable, and also used for the browser tests.
+Used to bundle your ES2015 files instead of Babel, and also used for the browser tests.

-Read the Bublé documentation to get a better understanding about the differences between Bublé and Bable.
+Read the Bublé documentation to get a better understanding about the differences between Bublé and Babel.

 ## Rollup